 In fact, the Grand Series 44 model - introduced in 1967 - is widely considered to be the progenitor of the classic Grand Seiko look, and it set the trend of "Grand Seiko Style" for decades of Seiko watches.
 But this watch was derived not from a GS but none other than the King Seiko 44 series.
 The KS 44 series - made by Daini - was so accurate that, with a revised case, it was accepted into a three-watch Grand Seiko model lineup in 1967.
 So with this 44 series here, you have the best of KS and GS, in one gorgeous watch.

-CASE: Original 38mm (w/o crown, 39.5mm with) x 40.5mm stainless-steel case.
-Matching original caseback, with a fully intact gold Seiko medallion; medallion is the correct KS shield variant, as this 44-9990 here is the first of two variants.
+CASE: Stainless-steel case measures 38mm (w/o crown, 39.5mm with) x 40.5mm.
+Matching caseback, with a partially intact gold Seiko medallion; medallion is the correct KS signature variant, marking this as a later model 44-9990.

 CROWN: Original signed stainless-steel crown.